 How To Set the Amazon Echo Alarm to Wake You with Music

-But, can you tell Alexa to wake you up every morning with your favorite song?
+But can you tell Alexa to wake you up every morning with your favorite song?
 What about a great sound bite?
-The answer is of course!
+The answer is, of course!
 There isn’t much left that Alexa can’t do for you.
 In this article, we’ll walk you through customizing your Alexa alarm with music.
 We’ll also show you some other really neat features of this function.

 Understanding Alarms on Alexa

-By far, the simplest way to set an alarm is to just ask Alexa to do it for you.
-Asking Alexa to wake you up at 7 am sets an alarm with your default alarm sound, something that can be easily changed in the settings of your Alexa app (we’ll get to that in a moment).
+By far, the simplest way to set an alarm is just to ask Alexa to do it for you.
+Asking Alexa to wake you up at 7 am sets an alarm with your default alarm sound, something that can be changed easily in the settings of your Alexa app (we’ll get to that in a moment).

-It’s not just asking Alexa to set an alarm that’s easy—you can also ask Alexa to set up a recurring alarm on your devices just by asking Alexa to set an alarm for every weekday, or making an exemption from alarms on the weekend.
+It’s not just asking Alexa to set an alarm; that’s easy—you can also ask Alexa to set up a recurring alarm on your devices just by asking Alexa to set an alarm for every weekday or making an exemption from alarms on the weekend.

 Set Up an Alarm

 First, we’ll walk you through setting up your first alarm.
 There are some music and sounds already available to you, so let’s review this first.